atelier-saulx/based/README.md

 Record Format
 -------------

-A record is consist of and array of field definitions, describing a physical data structure that can be mapped to a `struct` type in C or C++.
+A record is consist of an array of field definitions, describing a physical data structure in memory that can be mapped to a `struct` type in C or C++.

 The following array defines a simple fixed size record with some nested records.